Building osgEarth from Scratch

 First, download and bootstrap vcpkg following the instructions on the page.

-Step 2 - Set the osg_OPENGL_PROFILE triplet variable to GL3
+Step 2 - (Optional) Configure the osg_OPENGL_PROFILE triplet variable

 The latest (as of 6/6/2023) version of vcpkg will build OSG with OPENGL_PROFILE=GL2 by default.
-This is not sufficient for running osgEarth as it does not enable all modern OpenGL features that osgEarth requires and keeps the deprecated fixed function pipeline path in OSG.
+This is sufficient for running many osgEarth applications, but if you run into trouble with newer features, try a GL3 or GLCORE build instead.

 Open your existing x64-windows.cmake triplet file at path\to\vcpkg\triplets\x64-windows.cmake and add this line to the end of the file.